silversquirl/vmp/README.md

 makes for an interface that is very easy to connect to other things, such as status bars and notifications.

-vmp has two parts: the basic interface and the fancy interface.
+vmp has two main parts: the basic interface and the fancy interface.
+There is also a script designed to work together with them named `vmp-autonext`, which automatically advances the play queue when a track finishes playing.

 ### Basic interface